-With the new Process into Product MIOSM[®] format, students participate in an informance in October.
-After five months of learning and skill development, a formal performance of the same pieces and more would take place in the MIOSM in March of that academic year.
+With the new Process into Product MIOSM® format, students participate in an informance in October.
+After five months of learning and skill development, a formal performance of the same pieces and more would take place in the MIOSM of March.

-- An informance informally shares or demonstrates the authentic and organic learning process within the classroom. - An informance is a learner- or student-centered sharing and process. - Informances can take place in a familiar setting where parents, community members, other students, or stakeholders are sitting with the students and engaged as learners, or around the perimeter of the classroom to observe informally. - Informances may take place in a variety of ways-with parents, community members, students, or stakeholders sitting with the students engaged as learners OR with the visitors around the perimeter of the room as observers. - Students are free to share their learning, express opinions, identify possible outcomes, and dialogue with observers to explain or teach the content and/or what is taking place. - Observers/participants are free to ask questions, connect, and engage in the learning process. - Teachers guide, facilitate, and invite the students to actively share and connect with the observers/participants, while also moving the informance forward to share the learning process.
+- An informance informally shares or demonstrates the authentic and organic learning process within the classroom. - An informance is a learner or student-centered sharing and process. - Informances can take place in a familiar setting where parents, community members, other students, or stakeholders are sitting with the students and engaged as learners, or around the perimeter of the classroom to observe informally. - Informances may take place in a variety of ways-with parents, community members, students, or stakeholder sitting with the students engaged as learners OR around the perimeter of the room as observers. - Students are free to share their learning, express opinions, identify possible outcomes, and dialogue with the observers to explain or teach the content, and/or what is taking place. - Observers/Participants are free to ask questions, connect, and engage in the learning process. - Teachers guide, facilitate, and invite the students to actively share and connect with the observers/participants, while also moving the informance forward to share the learning process.